aaaaaa123456789/bsp/compiler.md

 it is a relative filename, it will be resolved relative to the current working directory of the compiler.

-The `include` pseudo-instruction will include the file as a source file, and therefore compile it as if it had been transcribed into the original source file in the position the `include` pseudo-instruction is; on the other hand, the `incbin` pseudo-instruction will simply insert the contents of the binary file as a blob, without any parsing.
+The `include` pseudo-instruction will include the file as a source file, and therefore compile it as if it had been transcribed into the original source file in the location the `include` pseudo-instruction is; on the other hand, the `incbin` pseudo-instruction will simply insert the contents of the binary file as a blob, without any parsing.